-DCUK (in conjunction with DCE) reserve the right to amend any of these guidelines without notice - especially in the interest of safety.
+DCUK reserve the right to amend any of these guidelines without notice - especially in the interest of safety.

 Neither the contest organiser nor any other organisation connected with the contest accepts responsibility in any way for the use of any electricity supply which might be provided.
 The use of any electricity whether supplied by the contest or by the competing unit will be at the sole risk of the individual corps.